 Founded in 1994, T2 Systems is a technology-focused parking systems provider with deep roots in the evolving parking industry.
 This commitment is evident in T2's quality products and services, thought leadership and strong customer relationships.
 The company's unified parking management and payment solutions provided under the T2 and Digital brands are in use by over 1,100 organizations across the U.S. and Canada including universities, cities, towns, hospitals and parking operators.

 Earlier this year, Goodwin also represented Thoma Bravo in its acquisition of Infogix, Inc.

-The Goodwin team advising Thoma Bravo included partner Jared Jensen and associates Amy Keller and Andrew Person (Private Equity); partner Fred Lim and associate Dylan Brown (Debt Finance); partner Kelsey Lemaster and associate Kyle Pine (Tax); partner Joel Lehrer (Intellectual Property); partner Natascha George and associate Megan Juel (ERISA + Executive Compensation); counsel Jacqueline Klosek and associate Jennifer Ford (Privacy + Cybersecurity); and counsel Todd Hahn (Antitrust), with assistance from project assistant Jacquelyn Horton.
+The Goodwin team advising Thoma Bravo included partner Jared Jensen and associate Amy Keller (Private Equity); partner Fred Lim and associate Dylan Brown (Debt Finance); partner Kelsey Lemaster and associate Kyle Pine (Tax); partner Joel Lehrer (Intellectual Property); partner Natascha George and associate Megan Juel (ERISA + Executive Compensation); counsel Jacqueline Klosek and associate Jennifer Ford (Privacy + Cybersecurity); and counsel Todd Hahn (Antitrust), with assistance from project assistant Jacquelyn Horton.